 This is a quick tutorial on how to carry out an efficient Agreed-Upon Procedures engagement.

-We have covered the background and theory in our blog article.
+We have covered the background and theory in another article.
 However, this is about efficiently completing an agreed-upon procedure (AUP) using our updated ISRS 4400 template.

 Step 1: Start the Preliminary engagement activities on page A1: